SD6103/13Sept_Sahil/Bootstrap/Questions.md

 => .flex-row: Sets the flex direction to row.

-=> flex-row-reverse: Sets the flex direction to row-reverse.
+=> .flex-row-reverse: Sets the flex direction to row-reverse.

-=>.flex-column: Sets the flex direction to column.
+=> .flex-column: Sets the flex direction to column.

-=>.flex-column-reverse: Sets the flex direction to column-reverse.
+=> .flex-column-reverse: Sets the flex direction to column-reverse.

 iii> Justify Content :